 Sexually transmitted diseases (STDs), also known as sexually transmitted infections or STIs, are very common.
 Millions of new infections occur every year in the United States.

 STDs are passed from one person to another through sexual activity including vaginal, oral, and anal sex.
-They can also be passed from one person to another through intimate physical contact
+They can also be passed from one person to another through intimate physical contact.

 STDs don’t always cause symptoms or may only cause mild symptoms, so it is possible to have an infection and not know it.
-That is why it is important to get tested if you are having sex.
+That is why it is important to get tested if you are sexually active.
 STDs can be treated with medicine and some can be cured entirely.
 STDs are preventable.
 If you have sex, know how to protect yourself and your sexual partner from STDs.

 Reduce your risk of contracting an STD

 The best way to avoid contracting HIV or an STD is to not engage in sexual activity (vaginal, oral or anal sex).

 When in a relationship agree to have sex only with your partner who also agrees to have sex only with you AND both partners get tested for HIV and STDs.